im-tomu/fomu-flash/README.md

 ## Verifying SPI flash

-You can verify the SPI flash was programmered with the `-v` command:
+You can verify the SPI flash was programmed with the `-v` command:

 ```sh
 # ./tomu-flash -v top.bin